A Complete Guide to Google Search Console

 Now, this is where it gets technical.
 And you might be wondering: What the heck is a robots.txt file?

-Trust me, I was at the same spot as you just a year ago.
+Trust me, I was in the same spot as you just a year ago.
 So don’t worry.
 After this blog post, you will be a pro on Search Console.

 Every site has a robots.txt file.
 Actually, every site NEEDS to have a robots.txt file, whether they currently do or not.